AlexanderRichey/AlexanderRichey.github.io/pages/about.md

 ---
 I'm a software engineer based in New York City.
 I currently work at [Amazon Web Services](https://aws.amazon.com/) and previously worked at [Meural](https://www.meural.com).
 I learned to code at [a/A](https://appacademy.io/) and pursued analytic philosophy at [Columbia](http://philosophy.columbia.edu/) and [N.Y.U.](https://as.nyu.edu/philosophy.html) before that.

-This blog is mainly a repository for my published writing, which is usually about politics, philosophy, and code.
+This blog is where I put my published writing and where I sometimes share what I come up with in trying to figure out what I think about things that interest me.
+Usually, I like to write about politics, philosophy, and code.
 My side project is [Linksort](https://linksort.com).

 All opinions expressed here are my own and don't reflect anything about the views of my employer or other entities or institutions with which I'm affiliated.